 Chrissy Jay joined Independent Opera in 2007 and became General Manager in 2013.
 She completed an MA in Creative Producing for Theatre and Live Performance at Birkbeck University in 2011, working as trainee producer with Paines Plough.
 She has been Assistant Producer for Iris Theatre and Theatre Uncut, and has worked with the City of London Festival and Whitechapel Gallery.
 She was project coordinator with the British Council Theatre and Dance department, where she coordinated international showcases and tours, and is also a trained jewellery designer.

-Grace Cook joined Independent Opera after graduating from the Royal Central School of Speech and Drama in 2015, BA Hons degree in Drama, Applied Theatre and Education.
+Grace Cook joined Independent Opera in 2015 after graduating from the Royal Central School of Speech and Drama with a BA in Drama, Applied Theatre and Education.
 Grace’s role at IO includes the administration for the Artist Support programme and annual productions, as well as the day-to-day administration for the charity.

 Annita Bennett was a founding partner of Taylor Bennett, an independent search firm that has specialised in corporate communications assignments for over 30 years.
 Her early career was spent at Unilever in recruitment and corporate communications.
 She became HR director of the global advertising agency SSC&B Lintas before establishing Taylor Bennett in 1982.
 A governor of City Lit and Fellow of the RSA, she is also a professional mentor with an active interest in all aspects of music, performance and the visual arts.

 Judith Bollinger is CEO of Judico Capital Pte Ltd and the non-executive Chairman of ABG Sundal Collier.